 Overall, L&SE performance has declined during the Q4 2016-17 period, with a PPM of 85.1%, 0.7 percentage points worse than Q4 2015-16.
-The performance decline can be attributed to weather related disruptions; a combination of TOC related issues, such as defective rolling stock, staffing issues & station issues (such as passenger taken ill on train), and Network Rail related delays, (a combination of signal failures, broken rails and over running and emergency engineering works).
+The performance decline can be attributed to weather related disruptions; a combination of TOC related issues, such as, defective rolling stock, staffing issues & station issues (such as passenger taken ill on train), and Network Rail related delays, (a combination of signal failures, broken rails and over running and emergency engineering works).
+There has also been an increase in some delays not being investigated and attributed because of severe disruptions.

 TfL Rail had the highest PPM in the fourth quarter of 2016-17 with 96.0%, a 3.1 percentage point increase compared with the same quarter last year.
-Govia Thameslink Railway (GTR), with an overall PPM of 79.2%, had the worst score, a 1.3 percentage point reduction compared to the same quarter in 2015-16.
+Govia Thameslink Railway (GTR), with an overall PPM of 79.2%, had the worse score, a 1.3 percentage point reduction compared to the same quarter in 2015-16.

-Of all the peak services on franchised operations, which operate on weekdays between 0700 and 0959 and 1600 and 1859, TfL Rail had the highest proportion of trains within the PPM for Q4 2016-17, with a score of 93.7%, a 3.5 percentage point improvement.
-Southeastern recorded the largest improvement in its peak performance compared to the same period a year ago, 81.3%, a 4.3 percentage points increase.
+Of all the franchised peak services, which operate on weekdays between 0700 and 0959 and 1600 and 1859, TfL Rail had the highest proportion of trains within the PPM for Q4 2016-17, with a score of 93.7%, a 3.5 percentage point improvement.
+Southeastern had the largest improvement in its peak performance compared to the same period a year ago, 81.3%, a 4.3 percentage points increase.